niess/python-appimage/docs/src/index.md

 ```
 {{ end("#venv-example") }}

-However, the virtual environment fails setting up `pip`, despite the latter is
+Note that moving the base Python AppImage to another location breaks the virtual
+environment.
+This can be patched by editing symbolic links under `venv/bin`, as
+well as the `home` variable in `venv/pyvenv.cfg`.
+The latter must point to the
+AppImage directory.

+!!!
+Tip
+    Old Python AppImages, created before version 1.1, fail setting up `pip`
-packaged with the AppImage.
-Yet, this can be patched by calling `ensurepip` from
+    automaticaly during `venv` creation.
+However, this can be patched by calling
-within the `venv`, after its creation.
+    `ensurepip` from within the `venv`, after its creation.
 For example, as

 ```bash
 source /path/to/new/virtual/environment/bin/activate